BinaryInk/Set-HyprlandTheme/README.md

 tested and therefore is not exhaustive.

 - [Hyprland](https://hyprland.org/) - In theory, Hyprland is not *required*, but it was made with Hyprland in mind.
+I have not tested the script for use outside of Hyprland, but it should work in pretty much any other environment.
 - [gsettings](https://wiki.archlinux.org/title/Dark_mode_switching#GTK) -
   *Required* for the `GTK_Theme` type and *used* in the `Change_Cursors` type.
 - `plasma-apply-colorscheme` - *Required* for the `KDE_ColorScheme` type.